There are a number of different people who serve special roles in the Jewish community.

 However, it is important to note that the rabbi's status as rabbi does not give him any special authority to conduct religious services.
 Any Jew sufficiently educated to know what he is doing can lead a religious service, and a service led by such a Jew is every bit as valid as a service led by a rabbi.
 It is not unusual for a community to be without a rabbi, or for Jewish services to be conducted without a rabbi, or for members of the community to lead all or part of religious services even when a rabbi is available.

-A chazzan (cantor) is the person who leads the congregation in prayer.
+A chazzan (cantor, pronounced with that throat-clearing "ch") is the person who leads the congregation in prayer.
 Any person with good moral character and thorough knowledge of the prayers and melodies can lead the prayer services, and in many synagogues, members of the community lead some or all parts of the prayer service.
 In smaller congregations, the rabbi often serves as both rabbi and chazzan.
 However, because music plays such a large role in Jewish religious services, larger congregations usually hire a professional chazzan, a person with both musical skills and training as a religious leader and educator.

 Professional chazzans are ordained clergy.
 One of their most important duties is teaching young people to lead all or part of a Shabbat service and to chant the Torah or Haftarah reading, which is the heart of the bar mitzvah ceremony.
 But they can also perform many of the pastoral duties once confined to rabbis, such as conducting weddings and funerals, visiting sick congregants, and teaching adult education classes.
 The rabbi and chazzan work as partners to educate and inspire the congregation.

 A gabbai is a lay person who volunteers to perform various duties in connection with Torah readings at religious services.
 Serving as a gabbai is a great honor, and is bestowed on a person who is thoroughly versed in the Torah and the Torah readings.